 Baking powder.
 A little baking powder helps fluff up these pumpkin pancakes.

 Egg.
 Separating the egg makes the most of both parts of the egg.
-The egg yolk adds richness to the batter and the whipped egg white adds fluffiness.
+The egg yolk adds richness to the batter, and the whipped egg white adds fluffiness.

 Pumpkin puree.
 Canned pumpkin keeps these pancakes nice and moist.
 Be careful that you don't grab a can of pumpkin pie filling by accident.
+You can also use fresh pumpkin puree.

 Real maple syrup.
 A little natural maple syrup adds sweetness and rich flavor.